jorgenponder/transcribe-translate-burn-in-huge-english-subtitles/README.md

 ## Usage

+Please note, do not have any spaces in your file names!
+This project uses Gnu Make, and it cannot handle that.
+See <https://savannah.gnu.org/bugs/?712>

 ```make infile='video file' whisper_dir='path-to-whisper.cpp' language_code='video language code'```

 * If video language isn't set, ```sv``` (Swedish) as language code is assumed.